witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 - system settings
 - devices

+Docs: I was unable to find anything resembling 'documentation'.
+I just figured this out, but I'm sure some YouTube pros have guides to "Set up Ubuntu Unity Desktop", provided said pros don't hate the Unity desktop.

 ### Clone a Project in Progress

 Let's keep it simple.
 This project will live in your home.